centau/vide/docs/tut/crash-course/1-introduction.md

 Some of the main focuses behind Vide's design choices:

-- Concise syntax to reduce verbosity as much as possible.
+- Concise syntax.
 - Being completely typecheckable.
 - Independence from instance lifetimes.
-- A powerful reactive system that can update specific properties as a result of state changes, updates are immediate with no diffing needed.
+- Real reactivity.

 ## Structure Of A Vide App